ssfsx17/ffpnp/Combat.md

 Bubble - Maximum HP is doubled.
 When this status ends, HP above the normal maximum are counted as excess healing.

 Burning - Lose an amount of HP per round equal to 10% of maximum HP.
 Magic Defense is not applied.
 Also causes damage every minute outside of combat.
+This status is ended by water or ice damage.

 Charm - Attack your own team randomly.
 Ended by physical damage.